VCG/vds-2016-website/index.md

 ## Submission System Open!

-Contribute to VDS by submitting your abstract [here](https://precisionconference.com/~vds16/) (after logging in go to "new submissions" and select "Submit to Papers" for VDS 2016).
-For details, see the [Call for Participation]({{ page.url | prepend: site.baseurl }}/cfp/).
+Contribute to VDS by submitting your abstract [here](https://precisionconference.com/~vds16/) (after logging in go to "new submissions" and select "Submit to Abstracts" for VDS 2016).
+For details, see the [Call for Participation]({{ site.baseurl }}/cfp/).

 ## Vision